Improve your hotel photography with Ross Honeysett

 Please explain the importance in the investment of professional photography to a hotelier.
-How will it help them stand out and tell their brand story - as opposed to stock or amateur shots.
+How will it help them stand out and tell their brand story - as opposed to finding a stock library image or amateur photography.

 Photography with a strong narrative quality certainly could be applied to the visual language and communication of a small hotel.